- Do you charge for quotes?

 Ceramic disc and spindle refer to the way the tap’s internal mechanism operates.
 Ceramic disc technology is commonly used on more expensive taps, as they perform better and last longer.
 When the handle is turned, two ceramic discs are parted, thereby opening the valve and allowing the water to flow.

 The traditional spindle design is commonly used on lower quality, cheaper tap designs.
 The tap has a spindle through the centre, with the valve seat connected via a screw thread.
 A standard tap washer (either ½” or ¾”) is fixed to the end of the valve seat.
 As the handle is turned the spindle rotates and the screw thread moves the valve seat up and down to regulate the flow of water. (top)

 If you have a cold water storage cistern in the loft and a hot water cylinder in an airing cupboard, then you have a typical gravity fed system.
 Your water pressure is determined by the height of your cold water storage cistern in relation to the appliance outlet.
 For example, a weak shower may be due to low water pressure.
 However, in an ideal world, this could be solved by simply raising the height of the storage cistern.
 Unfortunately, this often isn’t possible, so pumps can be used to boost the pressure. (top)

 An Unvented System is where hot water is stored at mains pressure and therefore hot water flow rates are much better than traditional open vented systems.

-Recommendations are usually a good starting point!
-Always get several quotes.
-Try and get a general impression of the company and their overall qualities – contactability, responsiveness, professionalism and integrity.
+Recommendations are usually a good starting point, but always get several quotes.
+Try and form a general impression of the company and their overall qualities – contactability, responsiveness, professionalism and integrity.
 Never use a company with just a mobile number!
 Make sure they have a landline and a ‘real’ address on their website.
 Many companies (even large Blue Chip PLCs) go to great efforts to hide their contact details.
-They clearly do that for a reason!
+That’s clearly done for a reason!

 Why not call Apex Plumbing and Heating – we recommend them without any hesitation! (top)